EitanMaimoni/Foobar-Server/wikipages/Setting_up_work_enviroment.md

 #step 2

-clone the js server into your computer from git (production part 4 branch)
+make sure you have mondgoDB on ur computer, then clone the js server into your computer from git (production part 4 branch)

 https://github.com/EitanMaimoni/project-one-server